 So much zucchini in the garden, help!
 Yes, this was the inspiration of this dish.
 My husband LOVES to grow food–A LOT of food.
-This summer we had more than we could manage, so we shared–and I came up with a few new ways to prepare our abundance of zucchini.
+One summer we had more than we could manage, so we shared–and I came up with a few new ways to prepare our abundance of zucchini.
 We also had a lot of cucumbers, so I made many cucumber salads.
 I decided to try out my cucumber salad recipe with zucchini instead–to see if I could do sort of a quick pickle.
 Well, it worked.
-After marinating for a little while, it even ate like a cucumber.
+After marinating for a little while, it even tasted like cucumber.
 I got great reviews from the customers and they were very happy to have another way to use all of their home-grown zucchini.

 8 cups thinly sliced zucchini

 ½ cup lemon balsamic vinegar (ME’s bulk vinegar)